-As changes in production are associated with the ability of phytoplankton to efficiently utilize light or dissipate excess light, photophysiological parameters as presented in (Fig. S1) can add a more mechanistic undersanting on some of the presented production rates.
+As changes in production are associated with the ability of phytoplankton to efficiently utilize light or dissipate excess light, photophysiological parameters as presented in (Fig. S1) can add a more mechanistic understanding of some of the presented production rates.
 A significant change in photophysiological responses was seen in the data for P1706-C2.
 The observed drop in maximum quantum yield (Fv/Fm) indicates conditions that negatively affect photosystem function in the phytoplankton community, such as iron (Fe) limitation.
-Iron limitation is yet not only associated with a loss in quantum yield efficiency but more importantly the optical absorption cross section of the photosystem () the area of chlorophyll pigments available to absorb light around a reaction center, and the reoxidation rate of the Quinone A in PSII (1/) (Kolber et al., 1994).
+Iron limitation is not only associated with a loss in quantum yield efficiency but more importantly the optical absorption cross section of the photosystem (), the area of chlorophyll pigments available to absorb light around a reaction center, and the reoxidation rate of the Quinone A in PSII (1/) (Kolber et al., 1994).
 Compared to P1706-C1, 1 / increased in our C2 measurements.
-This response was not expected as rates of electron transport usually decreases under Fe-limitation.
-However, Fe limitation during P1706-C2, was independently determined based on diagnostic nutrient ratios (Si:N and Fe:N; Fulten and Barbeau, pers. comm.) and Fe amendment experiments (K. Forsch and K. Barbeau, pers. comm.).
+This response was not expected as rates of electron transport usually decrease under Fe-limitation.
+However, Fe limitation during P1706-C2, was independently determined based on diagnostic nutrient ratios (Si:N and Fe:N; K. Fulton and K. Barbeau, pers. comm.) and Fe amendment experiments (K. Forsch and K. Barbeau, pers. comm.).
 Consequently, 1 / was likely driven by changes in the phytoplankton community.
 The enhanced NPQ rates (Fig S2) demonstrated an enhanced energy dissipation through non-photochemical processes in Fe limited communities.
 This enhanced NPQNSV did affect our productivity rate estimate, as NPQNSV values are used to calculate the electron to carbon ratio (see Eq.
 7; Schuback et al., 2018).
-Data on photophysiology will not discussed further, yet we decided to include those data here and in the supplemental material as those datasets can inform the reader on underlying processes of productivity changes and limitations thereof.
+Data on photophysiology will not be discussed further, yet we decided to include those data here and in the supplemental material as those datasets can inform the reader on underlying processes of productivity changes and limitations thereof.

 5.2.
 Net community, New Production and Export Flux